corsairmarks/planetary_modifier_enhancements/mod/README.md

 * 2.2.1 Remove extra images files to keep distribution lightweight (no script changes)
 * 2.3.0 Remove monthy pulse event, instead fire when a single-player game is loaded
 * 2.4.0 Marked compatible with Stellaris version 3.1.* "Lem" - no actual changes
+* 2.5.0 Allow multiple modifiers to spawn per planet, adjust mineral-based static modifiers to affect miner-category output and also mining stations
+    * Overwrite most built-in planetary modifiers to allow multiple modifiers to spawn on a single planet (many modifiers were already coded to have increased or decreased spawn chances in the presence of other modifiers - so disabling them for planets with >1 modifier made no sense)
+    * Overwrite many static modifiers related to planetary modifiers that affect planetary natural resources - instead of minerals-only output, these modifiers affect all "planet_miners" category jobs _and_ affect gatherer stations (aka mining stations) in orbit of the planet - e.g. Carbon World can only spawn on barren planets (which are unhabitable)
+    * Moons of moons in Extensive Moon Systems now also have the Extensive Moon System Moon planetary modifier added

 ## Source Code